 Membership in the Good Government Group is open to any individual with an interest in the mission of the group and a desire to become active in attaining its vision.

-Weekly 60 to 90 minute meetings are held at Noon, each Tuesday, at the C.O.D.
+Weekly 60 to 90 minute meetings are held at 1:00PM the first, second and third Monday, the fourth Monday ay 6:00PM at the C.O.D.
 Casino’s Bingo Room in Minden.
 There is a small service charge (1.00) that covers unlimited soft drinks, coffee or tea or hot chocolate to accompany any lunch items that you may wish to bring.

 The Good Governance Group is a Non-Partisan group.